 Dr. Kevin Charest, Chairperson, CISSP (USA)

-Prior to joining the U.S. federal government, Kevin served in several entrepreneurial and senior executive positions in the private sector.
-His leadership in technology applications, innovation, and security were instrumental to the development of numerous products and services.
+Prior to joining the federal government, Dr. Charest served in a number of entrepreneurial and senior executive positions in the private sector.
+His leadership in technology applications, innovation and security were instrumental to the development of numerous products and services.

-As the board secretary for (ISC)², Kevin works across multiple industries and platforms focused on information sharing for cyber defense improvement.
+Dr. Charest currently serves as a board chair for (ISC)², the largest international information security certifying body in the world.
+Additionally, he works across multiple industries and platforms focused on information sharing for cyber defense improvement broadly.

-Kevin holds a Ph.D. in Cybersecurity from Capella University.
-He also holds a master's degree in Business Administration from the University of West Georgia and a bachelor's degree in Computer Science from the University of Central Arkansas.
+Dr. Charest holds a Ph.D. in Cybersecurity from Capella University.
+He also holds a master’s degree in Business Administration from the University of West Georgia and a bachelor’s degree in Computer Science from the University of Central Arkansas.
+He is also a veteran of the United States Marine Corps and the U.S. Army.

 Jennifer Minella, Vice Chairperson, CISSP (USA)